usri/aks-levelup/Kustomize/README.md

 ![kustomize-output](./images/kustomize-uat-output.png)

-You can persist the output by running `kubectl kustomize overlays/uat > output.yaml`
+If you want, you can optionally persist the output by running `kubectl kustomize overlays/uat > output.yaml`

 Apply the customization directly to the cluster (note the -k option)